Fiji Yacht Charter Guide

 The Northern Islands, Vanua Levu and Taveuni are the more unexplored part of Fiji, with virtually no impact of tourism to be seen on the beaches, islands or the people and their local customs.
 In fact, a yacht is often the only way to visit many of the remote islands and villages.

 Charters could start from the town of Savusavu on Vanua Levu, with typical destinations being Koro Island, Taveuni or the Ringold Isles.
-True peace and tranquility can be found all around this area.
+True peace and tranquillity can be found all around this area.

 The water temperature is constantly warm, and visibility often more than 50 metres.
 Many of the Mamanuca Island resorts will offer lessons.
 If you are interested in scuba diving on your holiday, please enquire with your broker when you are arranging your charter.